ChahraBena/GenderPrediction/README.md

 # GenderPrediction
-Neural networks that aims to predicting gender using image processing, Keras and tensorflow
+Neural network model that aims to predicting gender using image data generator, Keras and tensorflow.
+Test accuracy : 0.98